xuda1979/texas_holdem_ai_gatc/readme.md

    persistent storage, clones or updates the repository, installs dependencies from `requirements.txt`, and then starts `poker_ai.cli.train`.
 Training logs and model checkpoints are symlinked to your Drive (`trained_models/`, `logs/`, and `reports/`) so they survive across Colab sessions.
+The notebook automatically appends `--gpus` when CUDA is available, otherwise it checks for a TPU runtime (via `torch_xla`) and enables `--tpu` when successful so the CLI receives the same accelerator hints you would provide manually.
 4. **Monitor and resume.** Output is streamed live in the notebook while a copy is written to Drive.
 On subsequent runs the notebook automatically resumes from the most recent checkpoint discovered in Drive.

 The workflow detects GPU availability in Colab and enables `--gpus` when possible.
-When TPU support is required, install the `torch-xla` dependency (it is treated as optional so failures will not abort the setup).
+If GPUs are missing but a TPU runtime is present, the notebook now enables `--tpu` automatically.
+When TPU support is required, install the `torch-xla` dependency (it is treated as optional so installation failures will not abort the setup).

 ### Device Selection (CPU/GPU/NPU/TPU)

 The trainer prefers the fastest available accelerator.
-When no device flag is specified it automatically checks for NPUs first, then GPUs, and finally falls back to the CPU.
+When no device flag is specified it automatically checks for NPUs first, then GPUs, followed by TPUs, and finally falls back to the CPU.
 You can force a specific backend with the following flags:

 - `--gpus` – enables PyTorch `DataParallel` across available GPUs.
+When GPUs are requested but none are detected, the CLI automatically falls back to TPUs if a TPU runtime is available.
 - `--npus` – mirrors the GPU workflow for NPU devices.
 - `--tpu` – configures the training loop for Cloud TPU VMs via `torch_xla`.